radiantearth/stac-api-spec/README.md

 **STAC API - Core Specification:**
 The *[core](core/)* folder describes the core STAC API specification that enables browsing catalogs and retrieving the API capabilities.
-This includes the OpenAPI schemas for STAC items, catalogs and collections.
+This includes the OpenAPI schemas for STAC Item, Catalog and Collection objects.

 **STAC API - Item Search Specification:**
-The *[item-search](item-search)* folder contains the Item Search specification, which enables cross-collection search of STAC Items at a `search` endpoint, as well as a number of extensions.
+The *[item-search](item-search)* folder contains the Item Search specification, which enables cross-collection search of STAC Item objects at a `search` endpoint, as well as a number of extensions.

 **STAC API - Features:**
 The *[ogcapi-features](ogcapi-features)* folder describes how a STAC API can fully implement [OGC API -